agiga-quanta/Graph-isomorphism/README.md

 # Translation is fun, by the power of graph isomorphism

-A guide youtube video playlist  will also be available soon.
+A guide youtube video playlist have been posted [here](https://youtube.com/playlist?list=PL3KBtMOTv6gOPySRI3ppsEvmrtWGc6-VU).

 ## Preparation:
 We will be using `Google Colab` for the following examples.
 In order to access it, go to your browser and type the following: